top of page

 • 3 min read

-When you schedule a notarization, you’re usually working around something important: a deadline, a closing, a medical decision, or a legal requirement.
-Most people assume that once a notary appointment is booked, it’s a done deal.
-Unfortunately, that’s not always the case—especially when working with a solo notary.
+When you schedule a notarization, it’s usually tied to something important—a deadline, a closing, a legal requirement, or a medical situation.
+Most people assume once the appointment is booked, it’s a done deal.

 Why Solo Notary Cancellations Happen

-• Illness or family emergencies
+• Illness or personal emergencies

-• Vehicle trouble or traffic delays
+• Vehicle issues or traffic delays

-• Unexpected travel time between appointments
+• Travel time between appointments

-• Weather-related issues
+• Weather-related disruptions

-What Happens Immediately After a Cancellation?
+What Happens Immediately After a Cancellation

-• No referral or replacement provided
+• No replacement provided

-• Forced rescheduling days later
+• Forced rescheduling

 • Urgent documents left unsigned